Sydney Stevens is a pianist, composer, and music educator. She is an innovator whose music inspires, uplifts, and brings peace.

 As a composer, Stevens has been writing since a young age and recorded her debut album, Dancers in the Rain in 1995.
 While Stevens’ main medium for composition is the piano, her exceptions are noteworthy.
 Living for a time in Eastern Oregon, Stevens met an oboe and English horn player named Mitch Iimori.
 Inspired by their friendship, she composed the multi-movement Seasons Suite for oboe/English horn and piano.
 Critically regarded after appearing on her sophomore album Seasons, the Seasons Suite was noticed by Mark Steighner, director of the Colombia Gorge Sinfonietta.
 For the Sinfonietta, Stevens arranged the Seasons Suite for orchestra and woodwind soloist and the Suite was performed at a concert that highlighted the works of Oregon composers.

 As a recording artist, Stevens seeks to bridge the gap between audible and written music.
 In addition to releasing five albums, Stevens has steadily begun releasing the sheet music for each track and the sheet music for three complete albums – Cycles of Life (2014), Seasons (2001), and Waltz of Life (2020).
-Moving forward, Stevens has planned the release of a sixth album, Winds of Change, set by 2022, with the title track single "Winds of Change (Blue Jean Tuxedo)" released in 2020.
-Winds of Change stands as both an ideal and a call.
-With musical themes evoking serenity and kindness, Winds of Change heralds a vision of the beauty of what our would can be, and challenges the listeners to be the change that creates such beauty.
+Moving forward, Stevens has planned the release of a sixth album, "Footprints", set for a 2022 release.
+In 2020, Stevens released one of the tracks: "Winds of Change (Blue Jean Tuxedo)" as a single.
+The song stands as both an ideal and a call.
+With a musical theme evoking serenity and kindness, Winds of Change heralds a vision of the beauty of what our would can be, and challenges the listeners to be the change that creates such beauty.